orbitaldr0p/orbitaldr0p/README.md

 You can click the Preview link to take a look at your changes.
 --->

-A Second Year Bri*ish Computer Science Undergraduate
+A Second Year Computer Science Undergraduate